Editor’s Note: This guide is a work in progress, with the hope that it evolves to become a helpful, one stop resource for all things pump track.

 Compacted soil is susceptible to breaking down, and weather and user-based erosion is to be expected.
 Pump tracks are no different from BMX track, dirt jumps or flow trails.
 They all require up keep.
 Having a broom, rake and flat head shovel as well as a source of water on hand is needed at a bare minimum to maintain a track and keep it running.

 A successful public pump track will require the same amount of maintenance and care.
 Unfortunately, we’ve seen pump tracks in a number of communities built by bike park contractors without a maintenance plan in place.
-At one park, local riders were restricted from performing necessary maintenance- something the park designer should have anticipated.
+Or even worse, without a water source readily available to repair the track surface.
+At one park we visited, we found from local advocates that they were restricted from performing necessary maintenance as they didn’t have an MOU in place – something the park designer should have anticipated, and worked with the local bike club to implement at the time of construction.

 Types of pump track layouts